banzaicloud/istio-operator/docs/upgrade/canary-upgrade.md

    $ kubectl rollout restart deployment -n demo-a
    ```

-1. Make sure that now the new 1.7 sidecar proxy is used for the new pod.
+1. Make sure that the new 1.7 sidecar proxy is used for the new pod.

    ```bash
    $ APP_A_POD_NAME=$(kubectl get pods -n demo-a -l k8s-app=app-a -o=jsonpath='{.items[0].metadata.name}')